tom-englert/Nullable.Extended/README.md

 The [Visual Studio Extension](#visual-studio-extension) lists all occurrences, categorizes them, and even detects those that are still present in code but no longer needed.

-Occurrences are grouped into three categories, to reflect their different contexts:
+Occurrences are grouped into four categories, to reflect their different contexts:
-- General usages of the null-forgiving operator.
+- Null-forgiving operator on the `null` or `default` literals at init only property assignment.
-- Null-forgiving operator on the `null` or `default` literals.
+- Null-forgiving operator on the `null` or `default` literals at any other statement.
 - Null-forgiving operator inside lambda expressions.
+- Any other usage of the null-forgiving operator.

-> e.g. general usages can be mostly avoided by cleaning up the code, while inside lambda expressions they are often unavoidable
+> e.g. general usages can be mostly avoided by cleaning up the code, while inside lambda expressions they are often unavoidable, so you might want to configure different severity levels for different categories.

 ### Installation